 The amounts by which receipts or payments are increased in order to record the full income and expenditure incurred in an accounting period.

 Amortisation

 The writing off of a charge or loan balance over a period of time.
+A measure of the costs of economic benefits derived from intangible assets that are consumed during the period.

 Balance Sheet